-Finish your tour of the walls with a beautiful vista of the Minster straight ahead with you.
+Finish your tour of the walls with a beautiful vista of York Minster straight ahead with you.
 At Museum Gardens grab yourself an ice-cream, and sit in the sun (optimistic here, this is England, after all!) under the remnants of St Mary’s Abbey to enjoy it.
 Bliss!

 Best time to visit York city walls